SuryaElavazhagan/Data-Structure-and-Algorithms/README.md

 Assignments and solutions to problems.

 Note :
-    Answer to Assignment-1 3rd problem is in the folder [a link](https://github.com/SuryaElavazhagan/Data-Structure-and-Algorithms/tree/master/GCD).
+    Answer to Assignment-1 3rd problem is in the folder [GCD](https://github.com/SuryaElavazhagan/Data-Structure-and-Algorithms/tree/master/GCD).